Body Language (2011 film)

-Body Language is a 2011 Dutch romance-dance film.
+Body Language is a 2011 Dutch romance-dance film directed by Jeffrey Elmont and produced by Johan Nijenhuis and Bernard Tulp.
 Filming started in January 2011 and completed in July 2011.

 Set in New York City, the movie follows five different dancers from different dance crews who came on their own to New York for a dance competition, while their subsidy has been withdrawn, and these die-hard dancers come on their own to fulfill their dreams while juggling with no money and each other's different personalities.